 Before we dive into the various positions you can find within a marketing department, let’s discuss tools and education necessary to become a marketer.

 There’s not a single, definitive path to any job field.
-Marketing is comprised of people with all kinds of backgrounds — journalism, psychology, and more.
+Marketing comes from people with all kinds of backgrounds — journalism, psychology, and more.
 I’ve mapped out a career path as it’s the most straightforward way to jump into a marketing job.
 Later in this article, I’ll dive into how to get a marketing job.

 If you’re serious about a long-term marketing career primed for growth and variety, a bachelor’s degree is the way to go.
-Four-year programs teach you the skills and competencies needed to join and excel in the competitive, fast-paced landscape that is the marketing world, including public speaking, creative problem-solving, logistics, sales, and analytics.
+Four-year programs teach you the skills and competencies needed to join and excel in the competitive, fast-paced landscape that is the marketing world.
+They can help with public speaking, creative problem-solving, logistics, sales, and analytics.

 The following degree programs can lead to a career in marketing: